 Just imagine melding the two together with a relevant transition—or a soldering iron.
 Whatever works!

-To give you an idea of what that looks like in action, here’s a combined “Why Major” + “Why us?” essay written for BC, but for the Carroll School of Management.
+To give you an idea of what that looks like in action, here’s a combined “Why Major” + “Why us?” essay written for the Carroll School of Management.
 It does a nice job of weaving both essentials together with some heavy “why me” examples, as we’ll explain further in the Tips + Analysis.

 Example: